-This Sundried Tomato Tortellini Soup is creamy, delicious and the perfect thing for a snowy day.
+This Sun dried Tomato Soup with tortellini is creamy, delicious and is the perfect thing to warm up with on a cold day.

 Portland winter weather has been a little crazy this year.
 We are on our third snow storm of the season which is highly unusual.
 We usually get one every 3-4 years or so.
-Because we get snow so rarely we aren’t equipped to deal with it as a city so the entire city goes a little crazy.
 And when the snow then turns to freezing rain that is another animal all together.
 When that happens, you stay home!
 Our cul de sac was pretty much an ice skating rink.

-Fortunately for us I was prepared and had made that last minute run to the grocery store with the rest of the city so I could make this yummy soup to keep us warm and fed while we stayed inside our house for a few days.
+Fortunately, I made a last minute run to the grocery store.
+I could made this yummy soup to keep us warm and fed while we stayed inside our house for a few days.

 It’s the perfect way to warm up on a cold winter’s night and celebrate your birthday!